baronabramowitz/python_code/README.md

 xml_parsing_strips_data.py is a single function that:
 * Downloads the prior trading day's yields for UK Gilt STRIPS of all trading maturities, inserts those STRIPS yields into an .xlsx and generates a yield curve from the STRIPS maturity dates and yields.
 Also generates and plots a continuous yield curve by interpolating between maturity dates by using a cubic spline.

+##countdown_code includes:
+* a script that inputs letters and returns the longest (min 5 letters) words that can be created with those letters by scanning a dictionary.
+* Different dictionary files return different results; I have yet to find an all encompassing, freely-available English dictionary.
 **The remaining files are simply precursors to bond_stuff_in_progress.py**